Stereographic Multiple-Try Metropolis: Stereographic Multiple-Try Metropolis

-One of the examples introduced in \cite{yang2024} is a variant of the RWM algorithm within this framework, called the Stereographic Projection Sampler (SPS), which we refer to as stereographic random walk Metropolis (SRWM) in this paper.
-See \cref{alg:SPS}.
-SRWM demonstrates significantly better ergodic properties than RWM and has been proven to be uniformly ergodic for a large class of heavy-tailed distributions, whereas RWM fails to achieve even geometric ergodicity for any heavy-tailed distribution.
-Furthermore, SRWM consistently outperforms RWM for a stylish family of targets in optimal scaling theory with a larger expected squared jumping distance (ESJD) \cite[Corollary 5.1]{yang2024} and a more robust optimal acceptance rate to the choice of tuning parameters \cite{yang2024,bell2024adaptive}.
+where $z=\SP^{-1}(x)$.
+Therefore, one can construct an MCMC on the sphere targeting $\pi_S$ and then project the chain back to $\mathbb{R}^d$ \citep{yang2024}.

-This motivates the combination of MTM and SRWM principles to design an efficient sampling algorithm tailored for heavy-tailed distributions.
-In this paper, we propose the stereographic multiple-try Metropolis (SMTM) algorithm and establish several key theoretical results that highlight its advantages.
-We prove that, like SRWM, SMTM achieves uniform ergodicity even for heavy-tailed distributions, whereas MTM is not geometrically ergodic for any heavy-tailed distributions.
-A detailed scaling analysis, supported by numerical experiments, shows that SMTM outperforms both MTM and SRWM, regardless of whether the number of candidates $N$ is fixed or tends to infinity.
-Furthermore, SMTM also avoids the pathological convergence behavior often observed in MTM and demonstrates strong robustness to tuning.
-Finally, by deriving a polynomial upper bound on the spectral gap, we find that SMTM might offer a more favorable tradeoff between the number of candidates and computational efficiency.
+One of such MCMC algorithms is SRWM, see \cref{alg:SPS}.
+SRWM demonstrates significantly better ergodic properties than RWM and has been proven to be uniformly ergodic for a large class of distributions whose tails are heavier than exponential (but no heavier than multivariate Student's $t$ with degrees of freedom $d$).
+In contrast, RWM fails to achieve even geometric ergodicity for any heavy-tailed distribution.
+Furthermore, SRWM consistently outperforms RWM for a stylish family of targets in optimal scaling theory with a larger ESJD \cite[Corollary 5.1]{yang2024} and is more robust to the choice of tuning parameters \citep{yang2024,bell2024adaptive}.